xt-sys/exectos/IDEAS.md

  - [ ] Currently XT Development Kit (XTDK) is a garbage.
 It should be cleaned up the way, it contains all structures and definitions, as well as all routines that are exported and can be used by other components or software dynamically linked.
 All other routines should be available as well in some form, as some libraries can share code with others (eg. XTLDR calls routines exported by XTOSKRNL).
+This is partially done, as XTDK has been cleaned up, but still there are routines used by XTLDR.

 ### XTLDR
  - [ ] Rewrite memory mapping and paging support in bootloader to make it more flexible and architecture independent.